 Consider profiling a 150 micron beam at focus from a 4 kW laser.
 The power per unit area at focus is a few megawatts (MW) per square centimeter.
 A CCD sensor saturates at ~1 microWatt per square centimeter.
 That means profiling a 150 micron from a 4 kW laser requires allowing only a few ten trillionths of the beam power to reach the bare CCD sensor inside the profiler, which is achieved through beam attenuation optics.
 Of course, the optics must not distort the beam.

 Anti-reflection coatings used in standard beam attenuation optics have damage thresholds in the 100 kW per square centimeter range, so they are susceptible to damage in these applications.
-Finally, in order to determine the beam size at optical focus, the optical path of the beam through the attenuation to the CCD sensor must be known with high precision to ensure the beam profiler measurement plane is at the beam focus.
+Finally, in order to determine the beam size at optical focus, the optical path of the beam through the attenuation to the CCD sensor must be known with high precision to ensure the beam profiler measurement plane is at the beam focus and that there is precise knowledge of the location of the measurement plane.

 For these reasons, reliable profiles at the focus of high power lasers are elusive and difficult to obtain.
 Often, the beam is profiled off-focus where it is larger and easier to attenuate and capture.
 This provides some useful information about the laser system, but the focus is where the laser beam cutting, drilling, or welding actually takes place and can only be inferred through assumptions and guess work.
 Until now.